Tuku Ihotanga > Ngā Kā Rēra i Te Whanganui-a-Tara, 1878-1964 Heritage > Trams in Wellington, 1878-1964

 For the next 50 years, life in Wellington was dependent on the tram as a means of transport, but gradually city planners began to realise that their days were numbered.
 Many of Wellington's streets were very narrow by Australasian standards and large trams lumbering down the centre-line of the road didn't mix well with increasing numbers of cars.
 Buses were seen to be the future, being much a more manoeuvrable and safer form of public transport.
 By the late 1950's routes began to close, and on 2nd May 1964, the last surviving tramcar route in New Zealand (Thorndon to Newtown) came to a close.

 Though Wellington's trams now exist only as museum pieces, their legacy can still be seen today.
-The Hataitai tram tunnel through Mt Victoria is still in use and many roads such as the main routes to Wadestown and Brooklyn owe their existence to the major engineering works which were required to lay tram tracks to these hill suburbs.
-In some regards we have perhaps only moved on to another stage of tramway development - Wellington's "trackless trams" (what we now know as Trolley Buses) continue as New Zealand's last link with a city-wide tramway network.
+The Hataitai tram tunnel running through Mt Victoria is still used by buses and many of the gently sloping roads used to access hill suburbs such as Wadestown, Brooklyn and Karori owe their existence to the major engineering work which was required to lay tram tracks to these areas.

 Wellington Tram.
 Footnote [5.]